Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/python-lang/RFID.rst

 .. image:: ../_static/imgs/py_RFID_code_4.png
     :align: center

-Command “clean <address>” is used remove the contents of the data block with address "address".
+Command "clean <address>" is used remove the contents of the data block with address "address".
 For example, if you want to clear the contents of the data block 1 that has just been written, you can type the following command.

 .. code-block:: console